-In light of this, however, it should be recognised that this 'comparable' series is broadly, rather than directly, comparable and the offence classification system used in the survey can only approximate that used by the police.
+In light of this, it should be recognised that this 'comparable' series is broadly, rather than directly, comparable and the offence classification system used in the survey can only approximate that used by the police.
 Making comparisons between SCJS categories and police recorded offence codes are approximate and categories will not be directly equivalent in all cases.

-Table 3.1 Comparable subset of crimes.
+Table 3.2 Comparable Subset of Crime

-Comparable Crime Group SCJS category Recorded crime offence included Serious assault Serious assault and fire raising Serious assault and housebreaking Serious Assault Causing injury etc. by culpable &amp; reckless conduct Violent Crime Minor assault with injury Minor assault with no/negligible injury Attempted assault Minor assault with no/negligible injury Common Assault Common assault of an emergency worker Robbery and Assault with RobberyAttempted robbery Robbery and Assault with intent to rob Acquisitive Crime Housebreaking in a dwelling (nothing taken) Housebreaking in a dwelling (Something taken) Attempted housebreaking in a dwelling Theft by Housebreaking domestic property (dwelling) Housebreaking with intent to steal domestic property (dwelling) Attempted Housebreaking with intent to enter and steal domestic property (dwelling) Theft of Pedal Cycle Theft by Housebreaking Theft of car/van Theft of motorbike, motorscooter or moped Theft of pedal cycle Theft of motor vehicle and contents incl. taking and driving Vandalism Vandalism to a motor vehicle Vandalism to the home Other vandalism Vandalism, reckless damage + malicious mischief Vandalism Reckless Damage Malicious Damage o Fire raising Fire-raising excluding Muirburn
+Comparable Crime Group SCJS Code Recorded crime code and description Serious assault Serious assault and fire raising Serious assault and housebreaking 4000 Serious Assault 4001 Causing injury etc. by culpable &amp; reckless conduct Violent Crime Minor assault with injury Minor assault with no/negligible injury Attempted assault Minor assault with no/negligible injury 47001 Common Assault 47006 Common assault of an emergency worker RobberyAttempted robbery o 6000 Robbery and Assault with intent to rob Acquisitive Crime Housebreaking in a dwelling (nothing taken) Housebreaking in a dwelling (Something taken) Attempted housebreaking in a dwelling 19004 Theft by Housebreaking domestic property (dwelling) 19007 Housebreaking with intent to steal domestic property (dwelling) 19010 Attempted Housebreaking with intent to enter and steal domestic property (dwelling) Theft of car/van Theft of motorbike, motorscooter or moped Theft of pedal cycle 22002 Theft of motor vehicle and contents incl. taking and driving away 22004 Theft of Pedal Cycle Vandalism Vandalism to a motor vehicle Vandalism to the home Other vandalism 33012 Vandalism 33014 Malicious Mischief o Fire raising 32001 Fire-raising excluding Muirburn